 Classical cooking education has a long history.
 Since much of modern western cuisine is based on French technique, these methods are an important part of the culinarian’s skillset.
 They create the foundation of many modern cooking styles, even if you’re not cooking French food.

 But too much focus on the past can make cooks rigid and uninventive.
-Today’s chefs use modern technologies that the French masters never dreamed of.
+Today’s chefs often use modern technologies that the French masters never dreamed of.
 The very nature of a chef’s career has changed, with many stepping out of the kitchen and taking a more active role in the business and marketing sides of the food world.

 Culinary education needs to walk a fine line between the traditional and the innovative, encouraging students to try new things and experiment in the kitchen.